asyncapi/generator/docs/template-development.md

 <Text>Version is: **{params.version || asyncapi.info.version()}**</Text>
 ```

 Now that you have added all the configuration options, you can start the generation process by using generator CLI.
-Now you can pass the parameters via the CLI.
+You can pass these parameters via the CLI.
 When using CLI, it's done by indicating --param name=value or -p name=value.
 As you can see, the above configuration will help the template user to override the existing version with a new version on the command line.
 For example, `-p version=2.0.0`.

 ## Hooks